Jwomack7512-bio/BobTheBuilder/docs/pages/tutorial_mc/addIO.rst

 In each subsequent section we break down the flows into individual components.

-Flow out of Rest of Body
+1. Flow Out of Body
 ----------------------------

 The flow out of the **Rest_Of_Body** is split into two flow rates as it moves